linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 From Chapter 17 of Derivatives Markets, Third Edition, Robert McDonald.
 Copyright © 2013 by Pearson Education, Inc. Published by Pearson Prentice Hall.
 All rights reserved.

-Suppose we can invest in a machine, costing  $10, that will produce one widget a year forever.
-In addition, each widget costs$ 0.90 to produce.
+Suppose we can invest in a machine, costing  \$10, that will produce one widget a year forever.
+In addition, each widget costs\$ 0.90 to produce.
 The price of widgets will be 0.55 next year and will increase at 4\% per year.
 The effective annual risk-free rate is 5\% per year.
 We can invest, at any time, in one such machine.
 There is no uncertainty.

 Before reading further, you should try to answer this question: What is the most you would pay to acquire the rights to this project?